Tropical Food And A Simple Life Is The Change We Need

 Just remember that this is a suggestion of ideas.
 There is lots of tropical food available and you can change up your meals by having grains in the evening and a lighter lunch consisting of a soup or warm salad.
 It’s up to you to decide how you want to distribute your meals.
 There are also loads of tropical foods that you can include and varieties of recipes made with different flavors and spices.

 But the most important thing is that you adapt your tropical food diet to the seasons.
-This is crucial for your health and wellbeing, both physically and mentally.
-Not only will living simply and mindfully make you feel energised throughout the day.
+This is crucial for your health and well being, both physically and mentally.
+Not only will living simply and mindfully make you feel energized throughout the day.
 You will also be able to avoid getting sick during winter.